Integration Partner Widgets

 • Enable for Company View: Widget appears in company detail pages

-3. Navigate to person or company detail pages (depending on your enabled view types)
+• Person/Company: Navigate to person or company detail pages and click on your widget's tab

 Pre-Launch Checklist